bn-l/GithubExtractorCLI/README.md

 Ignores case when checking for conflicts.
 Default is case-sensitive--i.e. casing matters.

-### -k, --keep-if condition

-"newer" | "existing".
-Will keep conflicting files if they exist or are newer.
-WARNING: The default is to overwrite existing silently.
+### -f, --force

+Overwrite all existing conflicting files.
+Default false.

+### -e, --echo-paths

+After writing, outputs the path of each file plus a new line.
+Useful for piping to other commands.
+Also sets -quiet & --no-color.

 ### -q, --quiet

 No success or error messages.

+### --no-prefix

+Remove the owner/repo prefix from the path in list output

-### --colors
+### --no-colors

-Use ansi escape characters to color output.
-Default true but respects the NO_COLOR env var if set.
+Strip ansi escape characters used to color output. ghex respects the NO_COLOR env var if set also.

 ## Downloading Examples: